quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductOperators.md

 ### Partition Functions as Tensor Networks

-As the expression for the partition function is an exponential of a sum, we can also write it as a product of exponentials, and it is an easy exercise to show that this is equivalent to contracting the following network, where the tensors at the vertices are Kronecker deltas, which denote the spins at each site, and the tensors on the edges are exponentials of the local Hamiltonian that represent the interactions between spins:
+As the expression for the partition function is an exponential of a sum, we can also write it as a product of exponentials, and it is left as an exercise to show that this is equivalent to contracting the following network, where the tensors at the vertices are Kronecker deltas, which denote the spins at each site, and the tensors on the edges are exponentials of the local Hamiltonian that represent the interactions between spins:

 <!-- Insert image of tensor network -->